Best Camera Strap for Canon EOS M7

 |---|---|

-- Spring-loaded bumpers keep the camera from sliding around your back.
+- Spring-loaded bumpers lock the camera in place at your hip

 Altura Photo Rapid Fire View on Amazon View on B&H